SooyeonWon/Predict-Sales/README.md

 # Predict Sales for a Catalog Launch
+Sales Predictions based on Linear Regression

-### by Sooyeon Won
+#### by Sooyeon Won

-## Keywords
+### Keywords
-Linear Regression Model, Data Visualisation, Analytical Framework
+- Linear Regression Model
+- Data Visualisation
+- Business Decision Making based on Analytical Framework

 ## Introduction

-> This project is a part of Predictive Analytics for Business Nanodegree in Udacity.
+This project is a part of Predictive Analytics for Business Nanodegree in Udacity.
 In this project, I analyze a business problem in the mail-order catalog business.
 I am tasked with predicting how much money the company can expect to earn from sending out a catalog to new customers.
 This task involves building  a **linear regression model** and applying the results in order to provide a recommendation to management.

-> The details of the business situation are as follows:
+The details of the business situation are as follows:
 - The costs of printing and distributing is USD 6.50 per catalog.
 - The average gross margin (price - cost) on all products sold through the catalog is 50%
 - Management will send out the catalogs to the new customers only if the expected profit contribution exceeds USD10,000.